Antonio-Gouveia/SQL-miniproject/README.md

 ## 📊 Key Insights

-The analysis of rank correlation reveals that achieving top-tier Innovation is not solely a function of financial might but is highly dependent on a nation's Well-being factors.While GDP per capita holds the strongest direct link to Innovation (0.67), the connection between Happiness and Innovation (0.51) is surprisingly robust.
-This correlation of $0.51$ suggests that a nation's collective well-being—which incorporates elements like social support, healthy life expectancy, and trust—is nearly as important as a strong economy when it comes to predicting innovation leadership.In short:Innovation requires both: A nation needs the resources (GDP) to fund research and development, and the right environment (Happiness/Trust/Health) to foster creativity and risk-taking.The Interconnection is Key: The high positive correlations across all three metrics demonstrate that success is holistic.
+The analysis of rank correlation reveals that achieving top-tier Innovation is not solely a function of financial might but is highly dependent on a nation's Well-being factors.
+While GDP per capita holds the strongest direct link to Innovation (0.67), the connection between Happiness and Innovation (0.51) is surprisingly robust.
+This correlation of $0.51$ suggests that a nation's collective well-being—which incorporates elements like social support, healthy life expectancy, and trust—is nearly as important as a strong economy when it comes to predicting innovation leadership.
+In short: Innovation requires both: A nation needs the resources (GDP) to fund research and development, and the right environment (Happiness/Trust/Health) to foster creativity and risk-taking.
+The Interconnection is Key: The high positive correlations across all three metrics demonstrate that success is holistic.
 Top-ranked nations have figured out the synergy: they use their wealth to secure the foundational well-being (health, social trust) that, in turn, fuels their capacity for innovation.
 Innovation is not just driven by dollars; it's driven by the citizens who are healthy, supported, and happy enough to invent the future.